 Master all the options for a Personal Hotspot.

 Transfer files between iOS and OS X with AirDrop.

-Block creeps from iMessage, FaceTime, and phone calls.
+Block creeps from iMessage, FaceTime, text messages, and phone calls.

 Secure your data in transit with a Virtual Private Network (VPN) connection.

 Protect your device against access and deal with it going missing.

 Plan and manage your cellular data usage.